 He recently had a peak of 44 container ships waiting outside the breakwater to get into the port, there just isn’t enough space to put the stuff that they’re carrying.

-“Our two billion square feet from the shores of the pacific to the desert region are overflowing with cargo,” he said.
+“Our 2 billion square feet from the shores of the Pacific to the desert region are overflowing with cargo,” he said.

 Some importers anticipated backlogs, and to avoid them, got the holiday shipping season started early in July.

 Oliver McCrum is a wine importer.
 His business started stocking up on inventory in February, and they still ran into problems.

 “There was a gap when we got almost nothing for at least about two months I would say.
 And then we’ve just recently had a flow of merchandise come in,” he said.

 McCrum works out of ports in the Bay Area, but has encountered the same warehousing issues going on in L.A., and has made some compromises.